MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-fin-vat-declaration.md

 For more information about how to configure reverse charge VAT, see [Reverse charges](emea-reverse-charge.md).

+For more information about how to set up application-specific parameters, see the [Set up application-specific parameters for VAT declaration fields](#set-up) section later in this topic.

 ## Configure system parameters

-To generate a VAT declaration, you must configure the tax number (field \"010\" - Asiakkaan y-tunnus tai henkilötunnus) of your organization.
+To generate a VAT declaration, you must configure the tax registration number of your organization (field \"010\" - Asiakkaan y-tunnus tai henkilötunnus).

 1. Go to **Organization administration** > **Organizations** > **Legal entities**.
 2. Select the legal entity, and then select **Registration IDs**.